Barbu Lăzăreanu: Anti-fascism

 Lăzăreanu Sr was sidelined during the antisemitic ascendancy of the National Christian Party (1937), but returned to favor under the National Renaissance Front (1938): although fascist in nature, the latter sponsored leftist and Jewish intellectuals, all of whom were protected by Ralea, now serving as Labor Minister.
 Like other men from Ralea's circle, he remained a regular contributor to Adevărul Literar și Artistic, the sole leftist review still tolerated by the regime.
-Nevertheless, having since obtained Romanian citizenship, he was stripped of it during the passage of racial laws.
+Having since obtained Romanian citizenship, Lăzăreanu was stripped of it during the passage of racial laws.
 Published under contract with Cartea Românească, Cu privire la... was celebrated by Societatea de Mâine reviewers as still having "great significance".
 According to such reports, by mid 1937 Lăzăreanu had prepared some 240 biographies for future editions.
 Appearing late that year, his two brochures on Eminescu were chronicled in Realitatea Ilustrată as restorative, in that they brought focus back on Eminescu's genius and passionate work.
 Writer Boris Marian suggests that Lăzăreanu was partly interested in recovering Eminescu, a "European spirit", from the nationalist far-right, which "was using [Eminescu's name] in order to 'substantiate' its own aberrations."

-The series ended in 1938, with a final volume focusing on Coșbuc; in 1940, Lăzăreanu's introduction to Graur's literary work and a monograph on the Libertatea socialist club came out as separate brochures.
-By 1939, he was frequenting Petre V. Haneș's Preocupări Literare society, where he lectured about early Romanian translations from Molière.
+In a new fascicle put out in early 1938, Lăzăreanu chronicled the Romanian translations from William Shakespeare, adding his own musings about the shortcomings of various styles of translation.
+Writer Nicolai Costenco was unimpressed by this approach, arguing: "Mr Lăzăreanu's opinion is not just objective, it is the only just one to have.
+But [his] way of expressing it, with its irony bordering on cynicism, à la Sholem Aleichem, with his glaring sympathy for coreligionists such as Heine and Adolphe Stern—and his torrent of jibes against Romanian authors—is not only distasteful, it is downright insulting."
+Lăzăreanu was welcomed by Petre V. Haneș's Preocupări Literare society, and published in its eponymous magazine.
+His work there was mentioned in the Iron Guard's paper, Buna Vestire, with the comment: "We regret the collaborations by Jews [such as] Lăzăreanu".
+Cu privire la... ended later in 1938, with a final volume focusing on Coșbuc; in 1940, Lăzăreanu's introduction to Graur's literary work and a monograph on the Libertatea socialist club came out as separate brochures.
+By 1939, he was still frequenting Preocupări Literare, where he lectured about early Romanian translations from Molière.